opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 ### URL parameters for HTTP requests

-Although the most common way to transmit JWTs in HTTP requests is to use a header field, the Security plugin also supports parameters.
+Although the most common way to transmit JWTs in HTTP requests is to use a header field, the security plugin also supports parameters.
 Configure the name of the `GET` parameter using the following key:

 ```yml
     config: